biligunb/qplugin/CONTRIBUTING.md

 - If possible include screenshots & debug log

 ## How to suggest a feature or enhancement
-> The `QPlugin` philosophy is to provide reliable WooCommerce payment gateway for Mongolian e-commerce websites using [QPay](https://qpay.mn/)
+> The `Qpay Gateway` philosophy is to provide reliable WooCommerce payment gateway for Mongolian e-commerce websites using [QPay](https://qpay.mn/)

 - If you have any improvement ideas please create an issue using the [Issue Template]()